tsuru/tsuru/docs/installing/adding-nodes.rst

 After you have everything configured, adding a new docker done is done by calling :ref:`docker-node-add <tsuru_admin_docker_node_add_cmd>` in :doc:`tsuru-admin </reference/tsuru-admin>` command.
-This command will receive a map of key=value params which are IaaS dependant.
+This command will receive a map of key=value params which are IaaS dependent.
 A list of possible key params can be seen calling:

 .. highlight:: bash